seannabaa/MonkeyTrain/README.md

 - Longer and adjusted time periods make it easier for the beginner stages to remember the n x m grid given.
 - Overall revamped from the Prototype.

 Your Criticism is needed!
 Please help me with this project.
-I hope to learn more every day while I build this cool project.
+I plan to learn more every day while I build this cool project.

 ---

 ## **Software**
 - Python